How much does a financial adviser cost?

 The best recommendations often come from friends so it is worth asking people in similar situations who they have used for advice.
 Advisory comparison websites VouchedFor* and Unbiased* let advisers list fees on their profiles, which should give you an idea of costs, although not all disclose their charges.
 Some may display their fees on their own website or tell you before you get started.

 It is also worth checking the Financial Conduct Authority register to see if an adviser is qualified and what they can offer.
 An adviser may also have extra qualifications known as chartered status, which could mean higher fees but you will be getting a higher level of knowledge and training.
-Do be mindful however that the register has drawn criticism for undergoing technical and structural changes which meant that some small firms were not showing up.
 This is another reason why it is advisable to use an advisory comparison website such as VouchedFor* and Unbiased* when choosing an adviser.
 It is worth noting that both VouchedFor and Unbiased are offering a free consultation to new clients.
-You can check out each of the offers by clicking on the links below:

 It is not just about the cost though.
 A financial adviser should provide added value.
 The right advice can ensure you are in the right type of fund or retirement product, which could ultimately boost your income.
 They can also be at the end of the phone to listen to and address any concerns you have about the market and the impact on your money.
 It can be hard to put a price on that.
 For more information on finding a financial adviser that you can afford, check out our article '10 tips on how to find a good financial adviser'.